 1 1/2 tablespoons of Italian flat-leaf parsley, finely chopped

-Place hash browns in a large mixing bowl then pour in the milk mixture and dried parsley, toss to evenly coat.
-Transfer to a baking dish (no need to grease dish) and spread into an even layer.
+Place hash browns in a large mixing bowl, then pour in the milk mixture and dried parsley, and toss to evenly coat.
+Transfer to a baking dish (no need to grease the dish) and spread into an even layer.

-In a small sauté pan melt 3 tablespoons of butter.
+In a small sauté pan, melt 3 tablespoons of butter.
 Remove the pan from the heat.
-Add the Panko bread crumbs and dried parsley flakes, stir to combine.
+Add the Panko bread crumbs and dried parsley flakes, and stir to combine.
 Spread coated panko evenly over the casserole.
 Sprinkle evenly with paprika.
 This just adds a little color to the topping.

 Tightly covered with foil, bake in a preheated oven until hot throughout, about 40 to 50 minutes.
 Remove foil during the last 10 minutes so the top can become golden brown.
 Garnish with freshly chopped Italian flat-leaf parsley.